adafii/ties323/server/README.md

 quit
 221 2.0.0 Bye
 ```
-- I can login to mail-ofu with my username to read the message:
+- I can now login to mail-ofu with my user account to read the message:
 ```
 % ssh mail-ofu
 Last login: Thu Mar  7 19:35:14 2024 from 88.113.147.184